Biosafety cabinets (BSCs) are used at the University as a primary means of containment

 The Biosafety Office manages the University’s contract for the annual certification

-Biosafety cabinets on the University’s Columbia campus and School of Medicine-Columbia campus are certified annually around the same time each year.
-The vendor will perform all certifications the same week, so laboratory personnel do not need to schedule their annual certifications.
-Please notify the Biosafety Office if your biosafety cabinet is overdue for certification.
+Biosafety cabinets on the University’s Columbia campus and School of Medicine-Columbia campus are scheduled by the Biosafety Officer to be certified annually around the same time each year.
+Laboratory personnel do not need to schedule their annual certifications.
+Please notify the Biosafety Officer if your biosafety cabinet is overdue for certification.
 The Biosafety Office covers the cost for annual certification of biosafety cabinets in research laboratories on the Columbia campus.
 At the completion of annual certifications, the vendor submits an invoice directly to the Biosafety Office for processing and payment.

 Any biosafety cabinet services other than annual certifications will need to be scheduled directly with the vendor.
-This may include gas decontaminations, repairs, or the certification of new or relocated cabinets after installation.
-Labs are responsible for covering all costs associated with any services outside of annual certifications.
-The University has two primary contacts to schedule these services:
+This may include gas decontaminations, repairs or the certification of new or relocated cabinets after installation.
+The PI is responsible for covering all costs associated with any services besides annual certifications in their laboratory.
+Lab personnel should consult with the Biosafety Office before installing a new cabinet or relocating a cabinet.
+The University has a primary contact to schedule these services:

 BSC Moving, Lifespan and Decommissioning

-It is a common practice to move permanently installed biosafety cabinets (BSCs) to other locations within a laboratory or to other laboratories.
-BSCs should not be moved without consultation with the Biosafety Office.
+Researchers occasionally need to move an installed biosafety cabinet (BSC) to another location within a laboratory or to another laboratory.
+A BSC must not be moved without first consulting with the Biosafety Office.

 No BSC should be sent to a landfill or a recycling facility as a BSC, it should be